anithorat/Langchain_Intro/README.md

 # Prompt Template:
 A prompt template is a way of creating prompts for language models using placeholders and input values.
 A prompt is the input that guides the model’s response.
 A prompt template can have different sections, such as instructions, context, examples, and output indicator.
 A prompt template can be formatted with different input values to create different prompts for different tasks or scenarios.

+Why Use Prompt Templates?
+Prompt templates are useful when multiple inputs are needed, making code cleaner and more manageable.

 ![image](https://github.com/anithorat/Langchain_Intro/assets/101381417/fda21802-b5da-4847-aee0-1d18ad8ad817)